 In 2022, 94% of enterprises have already switched to cloud computing in order to optimize their IT infrastructure.
 This is largely due to the decreased maintenance, security, and dependability expenses associated with migrating technological infrastructure to the cloud.

 However, updating your IT infrastructure is a critical step to ensure your network functions in the most beneficial way for your business.
 Only then it can provide users with a more consolidated platform for corporate development and competitive advantage over rivals.
-As we can see, it’s best to combine the cloud benefits with DevOps best practices to reach the ideal with infrastructure optimization.
+As we can see, it’s best to combine DevOps best practices with cloud benefits to reach the ideal with infrastructure optimization.